-Business StudiesGr 9-121 year1 creditThis course serves as a general information and background to entrepreneurship and business.
+This course serves as a general information and background to entrepreneurship and business.
 It continues to give students with career interest transferable skills that they will be able to use towards their future employment in today's growing industries.
 This course is designed to provide students with an introduction and general overview of entrepreneurship and basic principles within business.
 It will also encourage an entrepreneurial and mindful mindset so that students can succeed in their chosen career paths.

-AP World History: Modern Gr 10-12 1 year 1 credit This course examines the cultural, economic, political, and social developments that have shaped the world from c.
+AP World History: Modern 1 credit This course examines the cultural, economic, political, and social developments that have shaped the world from c.
 1200 CE to the present.
 You'll analyze texts, visual sources, and other historical evidence and write essays expressing historical arguments.
 Skills learned include: evaluating primary and secondary sources; analyzing the claims, evidence, and reasoning you find in sources; putting historical developments in context and making connections between them; and coming up with a claim or thesis and explaining and supporting it in writing.
 This course may be taken instead of the 10th Grade World Civilizations course if recommended by the teacher.